 My wife and I make it a point to help our son experience as many firsts as possible.
-Because we believe we have a responsibility to create firsts, we are not OK with merely documenting.
-Sometimes we have to provide more encourage than others, as his natural inclination to miss opportunities have given us reason to dub him “Captain No.” Other times he is dragging us along.
+Because we believe we have a responsibility to create firsts, we are not OK with merely documenting them.
+Sometimes we have to provide more encouraging than others, as his natural inclination to miss opportunities has given us reason to dub him “Captain No.” Other times he is dragging us along.
 As we like to remind him, it isn’t about coming in first place or being the first to do something; it’s all about the number of firsts we experience.
-On the surface, that may sound pushy, but those who know us beyond this blog can attest that such an assessment is pretty far from the truth.
-We allow his natural inclination, and communicated/demonstrated interests inform the firsts we help him create.
+On the surface, that may sound pushy, but those who know us beyond this blog can attest that we are far from pushy parents.
+We allow his natural inclination and communicated/demonstrated interests inform the firsts we help him create.
 Such an approach has led him to experience things I never did and helped us to create far more smiles than grimaces.
 And it is this approach that has helped him to become more comfortable seeking out new opportunities on his own, thereby growing more confidence in himself.
-Looking at adults through this lens, it becomes increasingly clear that most of us are far less inclined to experience firsts as we get older, and it’s not because we have less firsts to experience.
+Looking at adults through this lens, it becomes increasingly clear that most of us are far less inclined to experience firsts as we get older, and it’s not because we have fewer firsts to experience.
 Instead of expanding our comfort zones by doing our part to live outside it as much as possible, we tend to contain ourselves within our bubble of security.
 Sure, some people refer to a “bucket list”, but how many people actually follow through in a timely manner?
 Likely, the same percentage of us who are truly committed to New Years’ Resolutions.

-Being a leader, parent, or active participant in life for that matter is equal parts giving some the opportunity to go second, while giving others the encouragement necessary to experience firsts.
+Being a leader, parent, or active participant in life for that matter is equal parts giving some the opportunity to go second while giving others the encouragement necessary to experience firsts.
 The more first time adventures we create, the more interesting life becomes and the more prepared we are for the opportunities that some can only hope will come our way.
-I say hope fully acknowledging that those who create new experiences are less likely to have reason to use hope as a strategy.